RushingLab/RushingLab2/content/authors/ASharp/_index.md

 - Alumni
 ---

-I’m originally from Virginia, where I graduated from James Madison University in the beautiful Shenandoah Valley.
-I’ve worked with a variety of passerines, including black-throated blue warblers and American redstarts, although my latest field job was a foray into the world of raptor banding.
-My interests include birding, playing soccer, and watching hockey.
-I’m pursuing an M.S and will be studying the migratory connectivity of Painted Buntings.
-As part of this project, I will be deploying and recapturing geolocators at multiple field sites from Florida up the coast to North Carolina.
+Andrew is currently a Research Wildlife Biologist in the Ecological Resources Branch, Environmental Laboratory, U.S. Army Engineer Research and Development Center.
+Andrew works on a team that helps make sure wildlife populations are protected on military installations and Army Corps of Engineers civil projects.
+As a MS student in the Rushing Lab, Andrew studied the migratory connectivity of Painted Buntings using data from light-level geolocators.